 LINKS AND RESOURCES FOR THE PODCAST

-Finding Great Lakes steelhead and brown trout series, part 2
+Fly fishing for Great Lakes steelhead and brown trout

 If you find yourself in the Great Lakes region, don’t hesitate to look into the rewarding swinging opportunities available to you.
 For those who are interested in swinging, multiple different strains of steelhead, monster browns, Atlantic salmon, king salmon, and other salmon species are available to you.
 The Great Lakes are not the Pacific Northwest.
 The Great Lakes have their own challenges and a diversity that is both enjoyable and ideal in many instances.
 The nature of the Great Lakes swinging experience is characterized by adaptation.
 This nature breeds versatility and an openness to the approaches used in other parts of the U.S. and beyond.
 Feel free to use this podcast to increase your knowledge of the Great Lakes swinging experience, and feel free to bring your own techniques and ideas to this wonderfully diverse fishing environment.